Donearm/ive-been-there/README.md

 for the verbose version.
 Only difference is that it prints the list of `lived`, `visited`, `airport` and `want-to-go` countries

+Differently, adding or using `-c`

+	node index.js -c

+will show a list of every city visited.
+This option can be used in combination with the verbose one, to have a full representation of all visited countries and cities

 ### Credits

 @RichardLitt for the original idea [i-been-there](https://github.com/RichardLitt/i-been-there)